 The body loves exercise.
 Even when you are pregnant.

 Movement is life.

-It works your muscles, it works your system, it helps your kidneys rebalance your fluid balance.
+It works your muscles, it works your system, it gets the lymphatic system pumping, it helps your kidneys rebalance your fluid balance.

 It's a tough balance if it's a problem for you.
 You want to keep yourself and your baby well hydrated, but you want that fluid moving through you instead of getting stuck in your tissue.

 3. Some doctors say that fluid retention in pregnancy is due to dehydration.

 Meaning, drink more water so your body isn't thinking it needs to hold on to what it already has (dehydration).